sinedied/fuzz-run/README.md

 Note that you can use the alias `nr` (for **n**pm **r**un) instead of `fr` (**f**uzz **r**un) if you prefer :wink:

+You can pass any arguments to your script if needed, like `fr t --coverage`.
+You don't need to use `--` to pass extra options to your script like when using `npm` directly.

+### Actions

+There are a few scripted actions you can use for common day-to-day tasks in your projects:

+- `-u` or `--update`: It will check for outdated packages and run an interactive update, using under the hood `npx npm-check -u` if NPM is your package manager or `yarn upgrade-interactive` if you use Yarn.
+- `-r` or `--refresh`: It will delete `node_modules` folder and lockfile, and reinstall all your packages.
+I probably use that more than I should, but it's always a handy fix.

 ## API

-You can also integrate this script runner in your own CLI by using the function `fuzzyRun(args, runner)`:
+You can also integrate this script runner in your own CLI by using the function `fuzzyRun(args, packageManager)`:

 - `args`: array of arguments, the same you would use for the CLI usage
-- `runner`: *optional*, can be 'npm' or 'yarn' to force a specific command to run the scripts.
+- `packageManager`: *optional*, can be 'npm' or 'yarn' to force a specific command to run the scripts.
 If `null` or `undefined`, it will be autodetected based on the presence of the `yarn.lock` file.

 Example:
 ```js